LIKO-12/liko-12.github.io/docs/graphics/text-mode.md

 Prints text to the screen.

-### at a specific position on the screen with overflow wrapping
+### At a specific position on the screen with overflow wrapping

 ```lua
 print(text, x, y, limit, align, rotation, scaleX, scaleY, originX, originY, shearX, shearY)